 Decreasing arable land

 One of the prime factors supplementing the fertilizer market globally is the significant decrease in the arable land in many parts of the world.
 Since, fertilizers are essential for the supply of necessary nutrients to the soil as well as plant tissues to replenish their nutritional capabilities, which results in faster and enhanced growth.
 Arable land refers to that piece of land that is capable of being plowed and can be used to grow crops on it.
-Rapid urbanization and industrialization have together led to a significant decline in the available arable land globally.
+Rapid urbanization and industrialization have together led to a significant decline in available arable land globally.
 This can be backed up by the fact that according to the data from the World Bank Group, the arable land in many developed economies such as the United States and Japan has declined significantly.
 The arable land in Japan reached 4,184,000 hectares by the year 2016 from 4,282,000 hectares in 2010.
 Similarly in the United States of America, it decreased from 155,926,203 hectares in 2010 to 152,262,500 hectares by the year 2016 (Source: The World Bank Group).

 Participation by market players

 There is a high volume of companies working in the fertilizer market, however, some have solidified their position as the leading providers in this industry.
 These players are involved in a plethora of investments, product launches, and R&D as a part of their growth strategies to further strengthen their position and provide better products and services to their customers worldwide, which is further expected to propel the growth of the market in the coming years.
 For instance, the Indian Government announced its plans to reduce the dependency on fertilizer imports as a part of their Self Reliant India scheme and announced the construction of five new fertilizer manufacturing plants across the country by the year 2023 to meet the growing domestic demands.
 In May 2020, Wilbur-Ellis Company, Inc., one of the largest family-owned companies in the world announced the launch of two new potassium fertilizer products, TILL-IT KOMPOUND™ and FOLI-GRO KILO.
 Similarly, in November 2019, Indian Farmers Fertiliser Cooperative Limited announced the launch of new nanotechnology-based fertilizers on field trials.
 The company aims to reduce the usage of chemical fertilizers.
-In March 2019, AmegA Sciences USA announced their entry into the specialty fertilizer market and announced the rollout of six new formulations.
+In March 2019, AmegA Sciences USA announced its entry into the specialty fertilizer market and announced the rollout of six new formulations.

 The fertilizer market has been segmented on the basis of type, crop type, and geography.
 By type, the classification of the market has been done into nitrogen, phosphate, and potassium.
 By crop type, the segmentation of the market has been done into cereals and grains, fruits and vegetables, oilseeds and pulses, and others.
 On the basis of form, the segmentation of the market has been done based on dry and liquid.
-Geographically, the fertilizer market has been distributed into North America, South America, Europe, Middle East and Africa, and Asia Pacific.
+Geographically, the fertilizer market has been distributed into North America, South America, Europe, the Middle East and Africa, and the Asia Pacific.

 Vegetables and fruits to witness a promising growth

-By crop type, the vegetables and fruits segment is projected to show a promising growth over the next five years.
-The key factors supplementing the growth of this segment include the growing production of vegetables and fruits owing to the fact that the growing concerns regarding the health benefits on the consumption of fruits.
+By crop type, the vegetables and fruits segment is projected to show promising growth over the next five years.
+The key factors supplementing the growth of this segment include the growing production of vegetables and fruits owing to the fact that growing concerns regarding the health benefits of the consumption of fruits.
 Moreover, the growing demand for organic fruits and vegetables is also bolstering the growth of this segment over the course of the next five years.
-Furthermore, the growing exports of fruits and vegetables by major producing countries is also adding up to the demand for fertilizers.
+Furthermore, the growing exports of fruits and vegetables by major producing countries are also adding up to the demand for fertilizers.
 For instance, in Spain, the January to April 2019, the country’s fruit and vegetable exports grew by 8 percent in terms of volume and 6 percent in terms of value as compared to the same period of 2018 (Source: Spanish Federation of Association of Producers and Exporters (FEPEX)).